Miss Courtney Palubiak Bromwich

 While teaching at the studio, she will also be dancing professionally with Contemporary Company SIDEWAYS in Roswell, GA and judging regional dance competitions for Boogie Fever and Dance Machine.
 She is also a certified Barre Instructor.

-We are excited to welcome Miss Megan back for her second season.
-She will be teaching all levels of Modern as well as baby ballet, jazz, and tap this season.
+We are excited to welcome Miss Megan back for her third season.
+She will be teaching most levels of Tap and Jazz as well as baby Ballet, Musical Theatre, and Sapphires.

 After graduating in 2014, Breanna furthered her dance education at Kennesaw State University where she received her Bachelor’s Degree in Dance (Ballet Major) and a Minor in Business Management.
 While there, she danced five consecutive seasons with the KSU Dance Company, received her Pilates certification, and was an officer for the collegiate National Dance Education Organization.